Notification signup for COVID-19 vaccine now available through NOCH

 An online notification system is now up and running for people interested in getting their COVID-19 vaccine at North Ottawa Community Hospital.

-Go online to NOCH.org and click on the link on the home page that says, “I want the vaccine.”
+Go to the hospital’s website, noch.org, and click on the link on the home page that says, “I want the vaccine.”

-NOCHS Spokesperson Jennifer VanSkiver said this is an opportunity for people to get in the queue and be ready to sign up for an appointment once the hospital receives its first shipment of vaccines that it can start administering to the general public.
+Hospital spokesperson Jennifer VanSkiver said this is an opportunity for people to get in the queue and be ready to sign up for an appointment once NOCH receives its first shipment of vaccines that it can start administering to the general public.

 Appointments were not being made as of Friday morning.

-The first two shipments of vaccines were used to vaccinate hospital staff, volunteers and other healthcare people in the community not associated with the hospital.
+The first two shipments of vaccines were used to vaccinate hospital staff, volunteers and other health care workers in the community not associated with NOCH.

 Now that the state has opened up the vaccination process to people age 65 and older, the hospital expects an onslaught of demand.

-VanSkiver said that when people go to the registration page, they would be asked questions about eligibility.
-They will also be asked for contact information including telephone number and email address.
+VanSkiver said that when people go to the registration page, they will be asked questions about eligibility.
+They will also be asked for contact information including phone number and email address.

 Once appointments can be made, people who registered will be notified by text or email that the process is open.